CompGenomeLab/PHACTboost_manuscript/README.md

 This repository contains the necessary codes to reproduce the figures presented in the PHACTboost manuscript.
 Each figure's code and related data are provided in their respective named folders.

+The entire prediction scores for PHACTboost and PHACT are also made available at [Zenodo](https://doi.org/10.5281/zenodo.11281312).

 ## PHACTboost_Model

 This folder contains the PHACTboost model and variants in the training set and TS1-5, which are alternative test sets used in the manuscript.